São Tomé ibis: Efforts

 Biodiversity research in all of the Gulf of Guinea has been limited in the past due to political instability, economic collapse, and agricultural focuses.
 Conservation of the biodiversity of São Tomé has been discussed for over 100 years, but only acted upon in the last forty or so.

 In 1993, the Gulf of Guinea Conservation Group was formed after a meeting of scientists in Britain concluded that further research and conservation was necessary.
 This group brought other scientists to the islands so that they could study the wildlife and make adequate conservation plans that could be enacted to save the wildlife.
 Simultaneously, the European Commission began to fund the ECOFAC program.
 The ECOFAC program was designed to fund various studies in São Tomé and Príncipe centered around biodiversity and conservation.
 Additionally, the program aimed at promoting sustainably using forest ecosystems to try to combat the overexploitation.
 The ECOFAC program has been successful in its funding of studies and its foundational basis for all other conservation efforts of São Tomé.
 Specifically, it led to the creation of the Bom Sucesso Botanical Garden, which is the gateway to the Obô National Park in São Tomé.
-Although not directly founded for the conservation of the Dwarf Ibis, its effects were indirect and have helped the population.
+Although not directly founded for the conservation of the dwarf ibis, its effects were indirect and have helped the population.

-International organizations have also began to get involved in conservation in São Tomé, which has trickle-down effects to helping the Dwarf Ibis.
+International organizations have also begun to get involved in conservation in São Tomé, which has trickle-down effects to helping the dwarf ibis.
 In 2018, BirdLife International opened an office in São Tomé to help promote conservation and research, which it was helping with since 2012.
 Since 2015, Fauna and Flora International has worked to build conservation capacity and raise awareness for the environment.